Basic Searching - use a general search term or choose from the database list

 Reading for Research

-While you are reading look for the answers to the questions below.
-Print a copy of the article and highlight or jot down your findings.
+While you are reading, think about the questions below Print a copy of the article and highlight or jot down your findings.

 - WHAT? - definitions, ideas/concepts, meanings, research studies